anthonymuniz816/project1/README.md

 Comp Sci 303

+NEW UPDATED PROGRAM WITH EXCEPTION HANDLING ON BOTH FUNCTIONS.

 Program Instructions:

 1. Program runs and asks the user if they are a Professional or Non-Professional Employee.